Singularity formation for the two-dimensional harmonic map flow into $S^2$: Abstract

 \section{Abstract}

 We construct finite time blow-up solutions to the 2-dimensional harmonic map flow into the sphere $S^2$,

-where $\Omega$ is a bounded, smooth domain in $\R^2$ and $u: \Omega\times(0,T)\to S^2$, $u_0:\bar\Omega \to S^2$, smooth, $\varphi = u_0\big|_{\partial\Omega}$.
-Given any points $q_1,\ldots, q_k$ in the domain, we find initial and boundary data so that the solution blows-up precisely at those points.
+where $\Omega$ is a bounded, smooth domain in $\mathbb{R}^2$, $u: \Omega\times(0,T)\to S^2$, $u_0:\bar\Omega \to S^2$ is smooth, and $\varphi = u_0\big|_{\partial\Omega}$.
+Given any $k$ points $q_1,\ldots, q_k$ in the domain, we find initial and boundary data so that the solution blows-up precisely at those points.
 The profile around each point is close to an asymptotically singular scaling of a 1-corrotational harmonic map.
 We build a continuation after blow-up as a $H^1$-weak solution with a finite number of discontinuities in space-time by ``reverse bubbling'', which preserves the homotopy class of the solution after blow-up.
+Furthermore, we prove the codimension one stability of the one point blow-up phenomenon.